Indigenous Performance

 devised/directed

-'Imipashi' re-imagines Zambian rich resources in mythology, songs, dances, ritual and ceremonial practice to create a ritual performance for today.
-Using traditionally inspired performance language, it explores through metaphor, the collapse of traditional values in modern Zambia.
-The story continues with the evolution of a renewed cultural awareness and creative spirit that ultimately establishes a new hope a modern, multi-cultural Zambia.
+'Imipashi' re-imagines Zambian's rich resources in mythology, songs, dances, ritual, and ceremonial practice to create a ritual performance for today.
+Using traditionally inspired performance language, it explores, through metaphor, the collapse of traditional values in modern Zambia.
+The story continues with the evolution of a renewed cultural awareness and creative spirit that ultimately establishes a new hope for a modern, multicultural Zambia.

 Sardaana